Sheltered housing to rent

 • exercise classes

 Most residents regularly arrange birthday parties, Christmas dinners, barbecues, day trips to seaside towns or museums where all residents are welcome.
-Some events are organised across many sheltered housing schemes, for example the choir that perform in Ealing’s prestigious town hall.
-Some events are organised across many sheltered housing schemes, for example the Sheltered Housing choir, who perform on special occasions alongside pupils from a local school
+Some events are organised across many sheltered housing schemes, for example the choir that perform in Ealing’s prestigious town hall and on special occasions alongside pupils from a local school.

 Resident association